Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

-which inherits the multimodal structure of the prior while being shaped by the likelihood induced by the observed $(x,y)$ pairs.
+\paragraph{Inference objective.} Given $\mathcal{D}$, the goal is to approximate the posterior distribution $p(\boldsymbol{\beta} \mid \mathcal{D}),$ which inherits the multimodal structure of the prior while being shaped by the likelihood induced by the observed $(x,y)$ pairs.
 Notably, the inference model has access only to the observed samples and must identify the full posterior geometry without explicit knowledge of the prior components.

 \paragraph{Amortized conditional flow.} We employ a conditional normalizing flow trained via Conditional Flow Matching to learn a mapping from observed datasets to posterior distributions.
 The input dataset $\mathcal{D}$ is first embedded into a fixed-dimensional context vector